WenzeJin/WenzeJin/README.md

 ## Wenze Jin (金文泽)

-> I am an undergraduate student at the School of Computer Science, Nanjing University.
+I am an (senior) undergraduate student at the School of Computer Science, Nanjing University.

-- 🔭 I’m currently working on software quality assurance, particularly focusing on testing approaches for specific software.

-- 🌱 I’m interested in SQA & SE.

-- ❓ Feel free to give me any suggestions.
+After my undergraduate studies, I will continue on to a PhD program at Nanjing University.

+My research interest lies in intelligent software testing and analysis, software qaulity and software engineering.

 <br>